A DAY IN THE LIFE OF JASMIN HUWAR

-Jasmin Huwar, KPM Store Manager, and Peter Franzen, managing partner of the Franzen Lifestyle Concept Store, represent KPM Berlin in Düsseldorf.
+Jasmin Huwar, KPM Store Manager, and Peter Franzen, Managing Partner of the Franzen Lifestyle Concept Store, represent KPM Berlin in Düsseldorf.
 This article appeared in the KPM customer magazine WEISS No.4

 Ms. Huwar, you manage the KPM store in Düsseldorf.
 How do you start your working day?

-What questions do customers keep asking?
+What questions do customers ask again and again?

 You have been working for KPM Berlin for almost three years.
 What have you learned during this time?

-How does a typical working day begin?
+How does a typical working day start?

 What do you like about your job?